-Business transaction management teams today are obliged to recognize that for every transaction considered or engaged...there will be valuable – competitive advantage intangible assets, i.e., intellectual, structural, and relationship capital…
+Business transaction management teams today are obliged to recognize that for every transaction considered or engaged...there will be valuable – competitive advantage intangible assets in play, i.e., intellectual, structural, and relationship capital that must be accounted for through pre and post transaction due diligence.

 • in play, i.e., whose sustainability, value, efficiencies, and competitive advantages produced post-transaction, are directly relevant to achieving a lucrative and sustainable outcome, and those same assets are,